 The frequency depends on your goals.
 Weekly sessions are recommended to build momentum and maintain progress, while bi-weekly or monthly visits can support ongoing wellness.

-The Antidote to Fear by Alexandra Johnson, MD
+Take Time for Self-Care by Alexandra Johnson, MD

 Read on Substack